kgn/Rededit/README.md

 **Extension Bar**

+The tool bar displays information from Reddit about the current website.
+Stories can be submitted to Reddit multiple times, by default the bar shows you the story with the most upboats.
+You can cycle through the stories by clicking on "# of #".

-This tool bar displays information from Reddit about the current website.
-There are currently issues with this feature :( Voting doesn't work and the bar only updates when a page has been loaded, not when tabs are switched.
-If you know how to submit votes to reddit over ajax please share the knowledge :)
+There are currently issues with this feature :( Voting doesn't work, if you know how to submit votes to Reddit over ajax please share the knowledge :)

 ![ExtensionBar](http://github.com/InScopeApps/Rededit/raw/master/ScreenShots/ExtensionBar.png)